Distinguishing between statistical and systematic errors in quantum process tomography: Examples

+Afterwards, a second round with $N_{RS}$ preparations and measurements of each setting is performed, which leads to $\rho^{(2)}_\map$.
+Finally, we estimate the average value $\Tr[Z_w\rho^{(2)}_\map]=-t$ and the corresponding probability $\textrm{Prob}[w\cdot f \leq -t]$.
+This probability is also called p-value in hypothesis testing \cite{Knight}.
+The p-value is an upper bound for the probability that the observed average value was generated by the assumed statistical model.
+Commonly, the hypothesis is discarded if the p-value is smaller than $\alpha=5\%$ or $\alpha=1\%$.
+In this case, we assume the observed discrepancy between the theoretically predicted expectation value and the observed average value is not only caused by statistical errors but by systematic errors.

-In the following, we simulate the process tomography of three different processes: (i) a perfect process tomography with only statistical errors, (ii) a process tomography with wrong preparation and measurement directions (iii) a process tomography with initial correlation between the system and the environment.
+In what follows, we simulate the process tomography of three different processes: (i) a perfect process tomography with only statistical errors, (ii) a process tomography with wrong preparation and measurement directions (iii) a process tomography with initial correlation between the system and the environment.